elizabethchase/PCOtherCause/README.md

 # PCOtherCause

-This repository houses the code used to built the OCCAM model described in Chase et al. ([BJUI 2022](https://doi.org/10.1111/bju.15740)).
+This repository houses the code used to build the OCCAM model described in Chase et al. ([BJUI 2022](https://doi.org/10.1111/bju.15740)).
 It contains 3 main folders:

 - App: Code used to produce the OCCAM app at occam-cap.org